phlippe/jax_trainer/README.md

   - `log_file_verbosity` (optional): Verbosity of the logging file.
 Possible values are `debug`, `info`, `warning`, and `error`.
 By default, the verbosity is set to `info`.
   - `stderrthreshold` (optional): Verbosity of the logging to stderr.
 Possible values are `debug`, `info`, `warning`, and `error`.
 By default, the verbosity is set to `warning`.

 The `callbacks` section configures the callbacks.
-The key of a callback is its name (if its a default one in `jax_trainer`) or the path to an self-implemented callback.
+The key of a callback is its name (if its a default one in `jax_trainer`) or arbitrary description.
+In case of the latter, the attrbitue `class` needs to be added, with the respective class path, e.g. `class: mymodule.MyCallback`.
 Each callback has its own config and parameters.
 The following callbacks are pre-defined:

 - `ModelCheckpoint`: Saves the model and optimizer state after validation.
   - `monitor` (optional): Metric to monitor (default: `val/loss`).